lynnfaraday/aresmush.com/_root/tutorials/manage/shutdown.md

 As a last resort, if none of the above steps work, you can kill the server process.

 1. Log into your [Server Shell](/tutorials/install/server-shell).
-2. Change into the aresmush directory using `cd aresmush`.
+2. Change into the aresmush folder using `cd aresmush`.
 3. Run the kill script: `bin/killares`.

 If for some reason the process ID isn't there or the kill command doesn't work, you'll need to figure out the game process.
 On most servers, you can execute the command `ps -aux | grep startares` and see something like this: